tanmaygupta430/Math-678-Satistical-Methods-for-Data-Science/Homework-3/README.md

-This folder contains the files for Homework-3.
-Please don't copy for your homework.
+This folder contains the R code file and pdf of the third homework.
+Please don't copy for your assignment/homework.